 When you have a good sized media budget, the media sales team will be very interested in helping you.
 Your budget can help them hit their sales targets.
 They’ll be keen to woo you to spend with them.

-But in our experience, the quality of these pitches can vary wildly.
+But be warned, the quality of these pitches can vary wildly.
 We’ve seen some awesome ones, and some frankly awful ones.
-Let’s look at what distinguishes an awesome media sales team from all the rest.
+Let’s look at what makes an awesome media sales team pitch stand out from all the rest.

 Awesome media sales teams